ROCm/HIP/docs/how-to/hip_runtime_api/initialization.rst

 Querying GPUs
 --------------------------------------------------------------------------------

-The properties of a gpu can be queried using :cpp:func:`hipGetDeviceProperties`, which returns a struct of :cpp:struct:`hipDeviceProp_t`.
-This struct can be used to identify a device or give an overview of hardware characteristics, that might make one gpu better suited for the task at hand than others.
+The properties of a GPU can be queried using :cpp:func:`hipGetDeviceProperties`, which returns a struct of :cpp:struct:`hipDeviceProp_t`.
+The properties in the struct can be used to identify a device or give an overview of hardware characteristics, that might make one GPU better suited for the task than others.

 The :cpp:func:`hipGetDeviceCount` function returns the number of available GPUs, which can be used to loop over the available GPUs.